 When a family physician receives unsolicited clinical testing results in the absence of a patient-physician relationship, it is the policy of the American Academy of Family Physicians that the physician is not required to assume responsibility for patient notification and/or management of the results.
-(1992) (2010 COD)
+(1992) (April 2015 BOD)

 Share this page

 You must sign in before you can share a page on AAFP connection.